St Stephen's House: History

-St Stephen's House was founded in 1876 by members of the Oxford Movement within the Church of England.
+St. Stephen's House was founded in 1876 by members of the Oxford Movement within the Church of England.
 It was originally located in the very centre of Oxford, on what is today is the site of the New Bodleian Library.
 Its principal founder was Edward King, Regius Professor of Moral and Pastoral Theology at Oxford and later Bishop of Lincoln.

 In 1919 the college relocated to new buildings in Norham Gardens, near the University Parks and Lady Margaret Hall.
 The college moved again in 1980, having outgrown its earlier buildings, and now occupies the former Anglican monastery of the Society of St. John the Evangelist (Cowley Fathers).

 The college was an "associated institution" of the University of Oxford, able to matriculate students in the fields of theology and philosophy, until 2003 when it became a permanent private hall of the university.
 Since September 2023, it is no longer a permanent private hall, but remains an Anglican theological college.
 This decision was taken because an increasing proportion of students at the college now study for their qualifications at Durham University via the Church of England Common Awards.

+St. Stephen's House still welcomes students to study full-time or part-time degrees of the University of Oxford, though candidates for the University’s B.A. in Theology and Religion and the B.A. in Philosophy and Theology must qualify for Senior Status.
+Students are still able to matriculate at St. Stephen's House as a student at the University of Oxford, provided "that they are a minister of religion or a genuine candidate for the ministry or exercising lay ministry."

+Institute of Sacred Music

+In 2023, St. Stephen's House established the Institute of Sacred Music, in partnership with the Royal School of Music.
+The Institute offers two qualifications, a PgDip and an M.A., both in Worship and Liturgical Studies, accredited by Durham University.

+The Royal School of Music provides the course with ten lectures, on various areas relating to liturgy, worship, and sacred music.